 Nanny agency or not

-It's entirely possible to source an individual to work for your family just on your own steam, if you have time, either by directly trawling through an online social media platform or registering with an online service who'll use an algorithm to present you with a filtered list of candidates who're looking for your type of vacancy.
+It's entirely possible to source an individual to work for your family just on your own steam, if you have time, either by directly trawling through an online social media platform or registering with an online service who use an algorithm to present you with a filtered list of candidates who're looking for your type of vacancy.

 In doing so, there's a potential to save on the cost of paying an agency fee, but there can be drawbacks.
 So, our advice would be to let an agency do the hard work for you (sourcing & marketing, screening & assessment, coordinate and schedule interviews, negotiations and more).
-However, if you do go down the DIY route the smartest approach would be to tap into the expertise of your local nanny agency for advice and market insight, which is free with most (good) nanny agencies, and use the information they'll be able to give to help you find a suitable nanny for your role.
+However, if you do go down the DIY route the smartest approach would be to tap into the expertise of your local nanny agency for advice and market insight, which is free with most (good) nanny agencies, and use the information they give to help you find a suitable nanny for your role.